kenhys/kenhys/README.md

 I'm a Free software developer and loves Debian.

+I'm working as a software engineer at ClearCode Inc.
+We drive forward free softwares and make the business.

 <!--
 **kenhys/kenhys** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.